ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Proposed Approach

 \subsection{Network Architecture}

-As shown in Fig. \ref{arch}, our network takes RGB images as input, using CNN feature extractor ($e.g. $ ResNet\cite{resnet} or VGG16\cite{vgg}) to extract deep features.
-Region Proposal Network (RPN), which in fact is a $3\times3$ convolutional layer, provides object bounding box proposals called Regions of Interest (RoIs) for RCNN header and grasp detector.
-After that, RoI pooling is an adaptive pooling layer to make all features cropped by RoIs into same size $W\times H$ (e.g. $7\times7$).
-Finally, a mini-batch of RoI pooled features is feed into RCNN header and grasp detector to complete target location regression and classification, and detect grasps of every RoI, respectively.
-Note that during testing, input images are not required to be resized into same size, which is different from all the previous grasp detection methods.
+The architecture of ROI-GD is shown in Fig. \ref{arch}.
+Though it is possible to implement our algorithm without Convolutional Neural Network (CNN) structures, we still adopt CNN because of its strong feature extraction ability.
+Our network takes RGB images as input, using CNN feature extractor ($e.g. $ ResNet\cite{resnet} or VGG16\cite{vgg}) to extract deep features.
+Region Proposal Network (RPN), which is in fact three $3\times3$ convolutional layers, provides object bounding box proposals called Regions of Interest (ROIs) for grasp detector (it is denoted by the ``ROI generator" in Fig. \ref{arch}).
+Afterwards, the ROI pooling layer, as an adaptive pooling layer, pools all features cropped by ROIs into the same size $W \times H$.
+Finally, a mini-batch of ROI features are fed into grasp detector to detect grasps of every ROI.
+Note that during testing, our network supports images with different scales, which is different from all previous grasp detection methods.

-We use ResNet-101 based Faster-RCNN\cite{resnet} as object detector including the same RCNN header.
-Grasp detection pipeline cascaded after RoI pooling includes several convolutional layers, grasp rectangle regressor and classifier.
-Each RoI is divided into $W\times H$ grid cells (e.g. $7\times7$).
-In each grid cell, a set of oriented anchor boxes are predefined, and we use $k$ represents anchor number of each grid cell.
+In this paper, ResNet-101 is used as the backbone.
+We use $\{C_1,C_2,C_3,C_4,C_5\}$ to denote the features output by each stage's last residual block of the network.
+ROI features are cropped from C4 and then pooled to $W\times H$.
+The grasp detector is cascaded after the ROI pooling layer including 3 residual blocks, the grasp rectangle regressor and the classifier.
+Each ROI is divided into $W\times H$ grid cells.
+In each grid cell, a set of oriented anchor boxes, which are in fact oriented rectangles used as the priors for grasp regression, are predefined.
+We use $k$ to represent the anchor number of each grid cell.
 As shown in Fig. \ref{intro}(a), each grasp is represented by a 5-dimension vector $(x,y,w,h,\theta)$.
-Therefore, in each grid cell, grasp rectangle regressor outputs $5\times k$ offsets of the grasp rectangle $(t_x,t_y,t_w,t_h,t_{\theta})$ with respect to the anchor $(x_a,y_a,w_a,h_a,\theta_a)$, and the predicted grasp rectangle $(\hat{x},\hat{y},\hat{w},\hat{h},\hat{\theta})$ is computed using Eq. \ref{encode}:
+Therefore, in each grid cell, the grasp rectangle regressor outputs $5\times k$ offsets with respect to the anchors for location of grasp rectangles.
+Each 5-d vector $(t_x,t_y,t_w,t_h,t_{\theta})$ is associated with an anchor $(x_a,y_a,w_a,h_a,\theta_a)$, and the predicted grasp rectangle $(\hat{x},\hat{y},\hat{w},\hat{h},\hat{\theta})$ is computed using Eq. \ref{encode}:

-Grasp classifier provides $2\times k$ confidence scores, indicating the probabilities of $k$ anchors to be graspable or ungraspable.
-For each RoI, the grasp detector will predict $W\times H\times k$ grasp candidates.
-Finally, by non maximum suppression (NMS), detected objects and grasp candidates belonging to their RoIs are preserved.
+The grasp classifier provides $2\times k$ confidence scores, indicating the probabilities of the $k$ anchors to be graspable and ungraspable respectively.
+For each ROI, the grasp detector will predict $W\times H\times k$ grasp candidates.
+Finally, by non-maximum suppression (NMS), legal ROIs and the best grasp candidate belonging to them are preserved.